jdirosa/kuber/README.md

 1. Deploy all the k8s
 1. Setup AWS sdk to work from k8s.
 Needs IAM roles if in prod, or envars for locals

+## Before Deploy

+- Get a solid refactor in
+- Make naming consistent
+- Create shared model npm package or, at least, a script to pull them in before building

 ## Project Structure

 I'll get a diagram up here once things are further along